zencart/documentation/Developer_Documentation/v1.5.5/introduction.md

 Introduction
 ============
-To help developers we are also creating lots of new documentation resources for that code.
+Some specific documentation for v1.5.5. code